-Whiplash injuries are often regarded as minor but the reality is it can have truly painful and significant restrictive consequences.
+Whiplash injuries are often regarded as minor but in reality, they can have truly painful and significant restrictive consequences.

-Whiplash has long been seen by the insurance industry as some sort of dubious injury which vehicle drivers and passengers say they have in order to falsify or bolster their personal injury claim.
-We know that there has been illegal behaviour especially in England where criminals have specifically set out to create a car crash to make false personal injury claims under the guise of a whiplash injury.
+Whiplash has long been seen by the insurance industry as a dubious sort of injury which drivers and passengers leverage in order to falsify or bolster their personal injury claim.

-At Digby Brown we know that for someone who has genuinely been in a crash the forces at play can have a seriously damaging effect on the neck and shoulder muscles.
-Anyone who suffers with back or neck pain will know exactly how debilitating this can be.
+However, a, we know that when someone has been in a crash, the forces at play can have a seriously damaging effect on the neck and shoulder muscles.
+Anyone who suffers back or neck pain will know exactly how debilitating this can be.

-This sudden jerking of your head – either forwards, backwards or sideways – can stretch or even tear the muscles and tendons.
-This is what causes the severe and ongoing pain.
+This sudden jerking of your head – either forwards, backwards or sideways – can stretch or even tear the muscles and tendons, causing severe and constant pain.
 Sometimes the pain can be so severe you even feel it in your legs or down your arms.

 Symptoms of whiplash can include: